Carlos-Briceno/Python__Projects-Django/README.md

 # Django University
   This is an web app that uses Python and sqlite3.
-  DjangoUniversity is a basic admin page setup to create new courses at an imaginary school
+  Django University is a basic admin page setup to create new courses at an imaginary school

+# Django Checkbook
+Checkbook is a program to create bank accounts and give you the ability to make deposits and withdrawals